On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Construction of Spaces

 \section{Construction of Spaces}

-In this section, we construct a series of spaces and study their relations; in particular, we prove that the Abbes-Saito spaces are the same as thickening spaces, and translate the question on ramification breaks to the question on generic radii of differential modules.
+In this section, we construct a series of rigid analytic spaces and study their relations; in particular, we prove that the Abbes-Saito spaces are the same as thickening spaces, and hence translate the question on ramification breaks to a question on generic radii of differential modules.